sanchitintel/benchmark/README.md

 ## Running Model Benchmarks

 It's recommeded that you simply run `compare_llga.sh` to compare (NNC + OFI) JIT performance with oneDNN Graph JIT performance.
 Currently, for PyTorch, only FP32 inference is supported by oneDNN Graph, but IPEX (Intel PyTorch Extensions) supports more datatypes with oneDNN Graph.
-LLGA (Low-Level Graph API) is synonymous with oneDNN Graph.
+Just FYI, LLGA (Low-Level Graph API) is synonymous with oneDNN Graph.

 There are currently two top-level scripts for running the models.